ABC Signature: Walt Disney Network Television/Touchstone Television

-In 1992, KTMB Productions left Disney to move to Paramount.
-Eventually the team was divested into two via separate production companies, one led by Speer and Grossman, the other led by Fanaro and Nathan.
+In 1992, KTMB Productions left Disney for Paramount.
+Eventually the team split into two separate production companies, one led by Speer and Grossman, the other led by Fanaro and Nathan.
 Within that same year, Wind Dancer Productions had received an exclusive deal with the ABC television network, with Disney serving as distributor of their series.
-And also that year, high-profile producer Michael Jacobs had reupped his deal with the studio.
-In 1993, Disney had reached a deal with comedian Sinbad and his David & Golitah Productions company for a film and TV deal.
+And also that year, Michael Jacobs had renewed his deal with the studio.
+Also in May of that year, the company signed a deal with Grant/Tribune Productions, a joint venture between ex-CBS broadcaster Bud Grant and Tribune Broadcasting (who was subsequently renamed to Bud Grant Productions after Tribune pulled out) to distribute their programming, with Cutters the only one that came out of the deal.
+In 1993, Disney had reached a deal with comedian Sinbad and his David & Golitah Productions company for a film and television deal.

-On August 24, 1994, with Jeffrey Katzenberg's resignation, Richard Frank became head of Walt Disney Television and Telecommunications, a new group taking Touchstone Television and other TV units out of the Disney studios.
-In 1995, they returned to producing dramas again with Nowhere Man.
-In 1995, Disney signed Wind Dancer to a new pact, following the expiration of a deal at ABC.
+On August 24, 1994, with Jeffrey Katzenberg's resignation, Richard Frank became head of Walt Disney Television and Telecommunications, a new group taking in Touchstone Television and other television units of the Disney studios.
+In 1995, they returned to producing dramas with Nowhere Man.
+That same year, Wind Dancer was signed to a new deal with Disney, following the expiration of their contract with ABC.

-In April 1996, due to the ongoing post-Disney-CC/ABC merger realignment and the retirement of its president, Walt Disney Television and Telecommunications' divisions were reassigned to other groups, with Walt Disney Television and Touchstone Television transferred to The Walt Disney Studios.
+In April 1996, with the ongoing post-Disney-CC/ABC merger and the retirement of its president, Walt Disney Television and Telecommunications' divisions were reassigned to other groups, with Walt Disney Television and Touchstone Television transferred to the Walt Disney Studios.
 In 1997, Disney struck a deal with Imagine Entertainment to launch a television venture.
-On November 1, 1997, David Neuman assumed the presidency of Touchstone TV while retaining his post as president of Walt Disney Network Television.
-In March 1998, Touchstone TV was placed under Buena Vista Television Productions, a newly formed group under chairman Lloyd Braun, along with Walt Disney Network Television.
-Also in June 1998, former ABC chief Greer Shephard and NYPD Blue director Michael M. Robin had launched a production company with an exclusive agreement at the studio.
+On November 1, 1997, David Neuman assumed the presidency of Touchstone Television while retaining his post as president of Walt Disney Network Television.
+In March 1998, Touchstone Television was placed under Buena Vista Television Productions, a newly formed group under chairman Lloyd Braun, along with Walt Disney Network Television.
+In June 1998, former ABC chief Greer Shephard and NYPD Blue director Michael M. Robin launched a production company with an exclusive agreement at the studio.
 In May 1999, J.J.
-Abrams, who created Felicity at that time signed a film and television deal with the studio.
+Abrams, who created Felicity at that time, signed a film and television deal with the studio.
 By June 1999, Neuman left for the Digital Entertainment Network.
 In 1999, after Disney's Smart Guy was cancelled, all Disney shows for primetime would be produced under the Touchstone Television label.